Rationale

 At the Bridges Federation, we consistently integrate innovative technologies in our teaching practice to enhance the learning experiences of our pupils.
 By increasing the children’s familiarity with technology, we are preparing them for a future that is becoming increasingly dependent on technological advances.

-Our aim is for all children to develop confidence, skills and discernment when using digital technologies.
+Our aim is for all children to develop confidence, skills, and discernment when using digital technologies.

 The National Curriculum for Computing aims to ensure that all pupils:

-• Understand the basic principles and concepts of computer science such as logic, algorithms and data representation
+• Understand the basic principles and concepts of computer science such as logic, algorithms, and data representation

 • Have the ability to analyse problems in computational terms: writing computer programs in order to solve such problems

-• can evaluate and apply information technology, including new or unfamiliar technologies, analytically to solve problems
+• Can evaluate and apply information technology, including new or unfamiliar technologies, analytically to solve problems

-Computer Science (CS) – “Children are taught the principles of information and computation, how digital systems work and how to put this knowledge to use through programming”.
+Computer Science (CS) – “Children are taught the principles of information and computation, how digital systems work, and how to put this knowledge to use through programming”.

 Digital Literacy (DL) Enable the children to “use, and express themselves and develop their ideas through, information and communication technology – at a suitable level for the future workplace and active participants in a digital world”.